With the hoot of an owl and the cackle of a witch,

 - Cover and refrigerate up to six hours before serving.

-Also Read: Creepy Halloween Food Ideas
+Also Read: 20 Eerie Halloween Party Food Ideas That will Freak Your Guests Out

-#1 Dead Man meatloaf
+#1 Dead Man Meatloaf

 Each bite provides a forkful of witchful thinking.